 The example JSON parser compiles in about 2s on my machine.
 If we remove all the lexy specific parts and just benchmark the time it takes for the compiler to process the datastructure (and stdlib includes), that takes about 700ms.
 If we validate JSON only instead of parsing it, so remove the data structures and keep only the lexy specific parts, we’re looking at about 840ms.

 Keep in mind, that you can fully isolate lexy in a single translation unit that only needs to be touched when you change the parser.
-You can also split a lexy grammar into multiple translation units using the dsl::subgrammar rule.
+You can also split a lexy grammar into multiple translation units using the

-How bad are the C++ error messages if you mess something up?
+rule.- How bad are the C++ error messages if you mess something up?

 They’re certainly worse than the error message lexy gives you.
-The big problem here is that the first line gives you the error, followed by dozens of template instantiations, which end at your lexy::parse call.
-Besides providing an external tool to filter those error messages, there is nothing I can do about that.
+The big problem here is that the first line gives you the error, followed by dozens of template instantiations, which end at your

-Benchmarks are available in the benchmarks/ directory.
-A sample result of the JSON validator benchmark which compares the example JSON parser with various other implementations is available here.
+directory.
+A sample result of the JSON validator benchmark which compares the example JSON parser with various other implementations is available here.- Why is it called lexy?

 I previously had a tokenizer library called foonathan/lex.
 I’ve tried adding a parser to it, but found that the line between pure tokenization and parsing has become increasingly blurred. lexy is a re-imagination on of the parser I’ve added to foonathan/lex, and I’ve simply kept a similar name.